Proxy Configuration

 Specifying a custom SSL/TLS certificate

 Depending on the proxy communication, it may be necessary to extend the default "root" certificates which Node.js trusts to include a certificate provided by the proxy administrator.
-These certificates will usually allow the proxy to handle SSL/TLS traffic and permits the proxy to analyze such traffic.
+These certificates will usually allow the proxy to handle SSL/TLS traffic and permit the proxy to analyze such traffic.

 This can be done via Node.js' NODE_EXTRA_CA_CERTS environment variable: